 The process entails documenting crucial data such as the parties involved, the agreements, and the financial aspects.
 Once you’ve completed a great draft, it’s time to solicit feedback from all stakeholders and ensure that every phrase is clear, resulting in a smooth transition to signing the contract.
 Here are the key steps for drafting a sales contract:

-1. Identify the Parties and the Scope
+1. Specify the Parties Involved

 Common Pitfalls and How to Avoid Them